 |6.)
 Have a holistic approach|

 |7.)
 Act mindfully|

 Listen first, and talk second.
-When we allow them to speak and express themselves we break that communication barrier we parents often complain about when our child reaches his teenage.
+When we allow them to speak and express themselves we break that communication barrier we parents often complain about when our child reaches their teenage.

 How to nurture your child’s mental health?
 By shedding your parental ego.
 Apologizing to your child doesn’t make you a less parent or weak.
 It helps them to realize that apologizing is a great thing and they will learn from you.

-Encourage them to do things on their own and let them discover new things, appreciate them when they accomplish a short goal.
+Encourage them to do things on their own and let them discover new things, appreciating them when they accomplish a short goal.